AnnaSot83/AnnaSot83/README.md

    <li> Phone number: +37122314316</li>

-<p>I have been doing this for more then 1 year and have gained a lot of experience.I actively participate in dozens of testnets, helping to keep them running and debugging, participating in development and support for an early start.
+<p>Hey!
+My name is Anna.
+I am individual Proof of Stake Network validator.
+I have been doing this for more then 1 year and have gained a lot of experience.I actively participate in dozens of testnets, helping to keep them running and debugging, participating in development and support for an early start.
 I do not use cheap servers, only powerful and reliable servers (Hetzner, Vultr).
 This allows my to uncompromisingly ensure reliability and availability of data, as well as high uptime of my nodes.</p>

 <h3>My testnets</h3>